 Chatterbooks.
 For junior school age children.
 Monthly.
 3.45 to 4.45pm Join in our popular reading group for primary school children, to talk about what you are reading, take part in fun activities inspired by the best children's books, and choose new books to take home and read.
 Did you know, children who read for enjoyment do better at school?
 Please contact the library (01262) 672917 to confirm when the next event is on.

 Writers Group.
-First Friday of the month.
-2 to 4pm Share your love of writing with other creative people, and take steps to get your work to print.
+First Thursday of the month.
+10am to 12noon Share your love of writing with other creative people, and take steps to get your work to print.
 From short stories, poetry, book reviews, magazine articles, there’s a writing experience to suit everyone.
 Expressive writing has been linked with improved mood and well-being, as well as more physical benefits such as lower blood pressure.

 East Yorkshire Family History Society help desk.
 First Saturday of the month.
-9am to 1pm
+10am to 12noon

 Getting there By bus - Bridlington Library is a five minute walk from the bus station.

 By train - Bridlington railway station is on the line from Hull to Scarborough.
 The station is a ten minute walk away.

 Parking - There are six short stay parking bays behind the library on Queen Street, plus two disabled parking bays.
 Long and short stay public car parking is available at the nearby harbour.

 Other information Public toilets with street level access are located at the rear of the library on Queen Street.